 The Company's license agreement with Antares Pharma, Inc. required the Company to make a \$1.0 million upfront payment to Antares in June 2000.
 The Company funds (or has funded in the case of the Solvay agreement) the development of the hormone therapy products it licenses under this agreement.
-The Company has made and will continue to make milestone payments to Antares and if and when regulatory approval to market the products is received, the Company will pay royalties to Antares on any sales of products.
+The Company has made and if milestones are achieved, will continue to make milestone payments to Antares.
+If and when required regulatory filings are made and approvals to market the products are received, the Company will pay royalties to Antares on any sales of products.